Part 3 0f 3

 If we were considering the brain, we’d say the frontal lobe of the brain controls the movement of your legs when you’re walking.

-If we were considering the mind, we’d say your conscious mind makes the decision to walk.
+If we were considering the mind, we’d say your conscious mind decides to walk.

 In the first instance, we’re speaking of the part of the brain that controls the walking action.

-In the second, we’re talking about the state of mind you normally have to be in in order to walk.
+In the second, we’re talking about the state of mind you usually have to be in to walk.

 The States of Mind